T

 AI changes this.
 Not incrementally, but categorically.

 But the real transformation is temporal.
-When radiomics features are tracked across sequential imaging studies — the scan at diagnosis, the scan after three months of treatment, the scan at six months, at twelve — the machine constructs something the radiologist alone cannot: a quantitative movie of the disease’s trajectory.
-Not “the tumor looks smaller” but “the tumor’s entropy has decreased by 14% while its surface regularity has increased by 22%, a pattern that in the training cohort correlated with sustained treatment response in 78% of cases.”
+When radiomics features are tracked across sequential imaging studies — the scan at diagnosis, the scan after three months of treatment, the scan at six months, at twelve — the machine constructs something no human radiologist can: a quantitative movie of the disease's trajectory.
+Not "the tumor looks smaller" but "the tumor's entropy has decreased by 14% while its surface regularity has increased by 22%, a pattern that in the training cohort correlated with sustained treatment response in 78% of cases."
 Not a qualitative impression but a quantitative narrative — a movie assembled from thousands of features across multiple time points, revealing trajectories that no human eye could compute.

 In imaging, the metaphor completes its arc.
 The photograph becomes a movie.
 The static image, which was always the radiologist's medium, is revealed to contain temporal information that was always present but invisible to human perception — patterns that predict, not just describe.
 The mass that looks unchanged to the eye has, in its radiomic features, already begun the shift toward progression.
 The scan that looks worse — more enhancement, more edema — is, in its deep quantitative structure, showing the early signatures of treatment response.
 The photograph lied.
 The movie tells the truth.

-The radiologist who disappears from the reading room does not vanish.
+The physician who disappears from the reading room does not vanish.
 They reappear as something new: a cinematographer.
 Not someone who reads a single frame and declares its meaning, but someone who interprets narrative — the story of a disease unfolding across time, rendered visible by a machine that can read what the eye cannot.
-The radiologist’s clinical judgment — their knowledge of the patient, the disease, the treatment context — becomes not less important but differently important.
+The clinician's judgment — their knowledge of the patient, the disease, the treatment context — becomes not less important but differently important.
 The machine provides the temporal data.
-The human provides the clinical intelligence to know what the data means for this patient, in this moment, with this constellation of values and fears and goals.
+The human provides the intelligence to know what the data means for this patient, in this moment, with this constellation of values and fears and goals.

 The Equity Edge